ASB and enforcement

 What do I do if I suspect my neighbour is illegally subletting their property?

-If you believe that a resident has let their property to someone who should not be staying there, you should get in touch and provide us with details.
-You should describe the people in detail, what property they are staying in and how many of them there are.
+If you believe that a resident has let their property to someone who should not be staying there, you should get in touch with the Service Centre and provide us with details.
+You will be asked information such as the description of the people, what property they are staying in and how many of them there are.
 This information will then be passed to the Enforcement team to deal with.
-Information can be sent to firstname.lastname@example.org.

 How do I report abandoned bulk refuse?